geekyBrewster/HackTheGap2018/README.md

   "password" varchar(240) not null
 );
 ```
++ dbSetup.sql file for additional tables and mock data

 ### Completed Features

-High level list of items completed.

-- [ ] Allow caretaker to add medications
+- [x] Allow caretaker to add medications
-- [ ] Caretaker can send medication reminders to their loved ones
+- [x] Caretaker can send medication reminders to their loved ones

 ### Next Steps

-Features that you would like to add at some point in the future.

 - [ ] View medication schedule on a calendar

-## Deployment

-Add additional notes about how to deploy this on a live system
+- [ ] Send message reminders on a save schedule
+- [ ] Incorporate IoT and SmartTV integration for reminder messages

 ## Authors